Githubjosmy/Foodvlog/README.md

 ![2022-12-19 (7)](https://user-images.githubusercontent.com/117254338/208492902-a8ec4aa8-d3c1-4f56-a160-9ebcfca6631d.png)

 Start the Foodvlog project by following steps:

-Create your own virtual environment.
+1.Create your own virtual environment.

-Install your requirements.
+2.Install your requirements.

-Set the database deafault by Sqlite
+3.Set the database deafault by Sqlite

-Make your migrations.
+4.Make your migrations.

-Clone the repository. git clone https://github.com/Githubjosmy/Foodvlog
+5.Clone the repository. git clone https://github.com/Githubjosmy/Foodvlog